anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Your sacred space is where you can find yourself again and again.
+Quote: Do not follow where the path may lead.
+Go, instead, where there is no path and leave a trail.

-By: Joseph Campbell
+By: Ralph Waldo Emerson